rickyringler/Automated_CRM_API_Requests/README.md

+NOTE: All platforms' APIs are constructed differently.
+This merely serves as a _framework_ for successful API requests working conjunctively.

 CONTEXT:
 1. Generating a scope from a CRM console.
 2. Getting data from a job GET request.
 Ex: Salesforce Analytics.